haberdashPI/Weber.jl/docs/src/extend_ref.md

 ## Private Moment Functions

-New `Weber.Moment` subtypes can define methods for the following functions to extend the possible runtime behavior of Weber.
+New `Weber.SimpleMoment` subtypes can define methods for the following functions to extend the runtime behavior of Weber.

 ```@docs
 Weber.prepare!